 Matriculated programs earn students an official credential in their chosen program of study from the University of the Arts.
 These programs require official application and acceptance before registration is permitted.
-Matriculated program options include the MEd in Educational Program Design (EDPD) and graduate certificates in the areas of Educational Technology (ETEC), Inclusion (INCL), Literacy (LITY), Museum + Primary Resources (PRES and UTPS), Technology Institute for Music Educators (MTEC) and The Arts (VPAS).
+Matriculated program options include the MEd in Educational Program Design (EDPD), MEd in Educational Technology (EDPD and ETEC) and graduate certificates in the areas of Educational Technology (ETEC), Inclusion (INCL), Literacy (LITY) and The Arts (VPAS, PRES and UTPS).

 General Policies for the Professional Institute for Educators are listed below.